The Environment Potatoes Prefer

 Wound healing and curing should be done at about 60-65, with high humidity and will take about 10-20 days.
 Without doing this you can get rot if put into storage in a rapid cooling environment, especially if in the absence of adequate air.
 This can cause black spot and other potato damage.

-I get them out of there as soon as the skin hardens up a bit and put them in real storage at that point.
-I rub off any excess dirt, but don't rub too hard.
-Any potatoes that have wounds that did not heal, or they looked damaged, diseased in any way are either moved to the compost pile or if edible, to the table.
+The skin will harden up a bit more in the curing process and if any of the potatoes had thin easily rubbed off skin, the curing process will be their only hope of getting tougher skin.
+When the skin looks strong and protective, I rub off any excess dirt, but don't rub too hard.
+Any potatoes that have wounds that did not heal, or they looked damaged, and/or diseased in any way, are either moved to the compost pile, or if edible, to the table.

 Different types of potatoes may be handled slightly differently.
 So, check on conditions needed for your variety.
 You can find detailed directions for how to handle storage of potatoes depending on what type they are and what they will be used for.